knowsys/CertifyingDatalog/README.md

 # Certifying Datalog

 This repo contains a checker for Datalog proof trees and proofs encoded as directed acyclic graphs.
 The checker is implemented and formally verified in [Lean4](https://github.com/leanprover/lean4).
+For more details on the usage, take a look into the (subdirectories of the) `Examples` directory.

 ## Notes on Setup: